SHARE

 • Garlic.
 You only need about 2 cloves, minced.

 • Herbs + Seasonings – A great addition of flavor.
-Adds such savoriness nice + a beautiful kick of spice.
+Adds such savoriness + a beautiful kick of spice.
 You'll need salt, black pepper, smoked paprika, garlic powder, parsley, basil, thyme, oregano.

 • Biscuits – Whether store-bought or homemade, this is the best part of it all!
 Creates the best topping and soaks in all the flavor.